Geriatric Spine Conditions in Singapore

-As Singapore’s population ages, spine conditions in older adults are becoming increasingly prevalent.
-This overview highlights common geriatric spinal disorders—such as osteoporosis-related fractures, spinal stenosis, degenerative spondylolisthesis, and metastatic spine disease—emphasizing the importance of early diagnosis, fall prevention, and mobility-preserving care tailored to seniors.
+As Singapore’s population ages, spine conditions in older adults are becoming increasingly common.
+This overview highlights key geriatric spinal disorders—osteoporotic fractures, spinal stenosis, degenerative spondylolisthesis, and metastatic spine disease—emphasising early diagnosis, fall prevention, and mobility‑preserving care tailored to seniors.

 Projected rise in Singapore’s elderly population and its impact on spine care demand